Owen Tippett Game Preview: Flyers vs. Red Wings

 Tippett Stats vs. the Red Wings

-- The Red Wings have given up 94 goals in total (3.2 per game), which ranks 20th in the league in goals allowed.
+- The Red Wings are 21st in goals allowed, conceding 104 total goals (3.2 per game) in the league.

 |2023-2024 Season